Sharpe's Rifles

 Sharpe's Rifles is chronologically the sixth, but the ninth published, historical novel in the Richard Sharpe series by Bernard Cornwell, first published in 1988.

-Lieutenant Richard Sharpe is caught up in the French invasion of Galicia, Spain in January 1809.
+The narrative follows Sharpe and his unit as they are caught up in the French invasion of Galicia, Spain in January 1809 during the Peninsular War.

 Plot summary

 Sharpe's battalion, acting as rearguard to the British Army in its retreat to Corunna, are cut down by a squadron of French regular cavalry.
 Sharpe takes up Captain Murray's heavy cavalry sword after Murray dies and takes command of the surviving riflemen (from the 95th Rifles).
 However, the men do not want to follow him.
 Their leader, Patrick Harper, and Sharpe fight, but they are interrupted by the arrival of Spanish Major Blas Vivar and his men.

 Vivar invites the British to travel with him to escort them back to Portugal, but does not reveal his hidden agenda.
 The Spanish commoners hate the French invaders, but are dispirited and need something to rally around.
 In the course of the journey, Sharpe begins to gain the respect of his men, especially when his ability as a soldier gets them through a French ambush.
-Travelling on, they meet the Parkers, a Methodist couple, and their niece Louisa who Sharpe falls in love with, though it does not work out.
-Sharpe learns from a map the Parkers possess that Vivar is not taking them home at all and after a confrontation falls out with Vivar and takes his men home.
+Travelling on, they meet the Parkers, a Methodist couple, and their niece Louisa, with whom Sharpe falls in love, though it does not work out.
+Sharpe learns from a map the Parkers possess that Vivar is not taking them home at all and after a confrontation, falls out with Vivar and takes his men home.

 On their way back, they are attacked by a French detachment led by Pierre D'Eclin and Vivar's pro-French brother, who had earlier been pursuing Vivar.
 Vivar comes to the rescue and helps them escape, though Louisa's aunt and uncle are captured and later sent home, being civilians.